petsc/petsc/doc/developers/integration.rst

       * - MR State
         - Action
-      * - Missing a :any:`workflow label <sec_workflow_labels>`
+      * - Missing a :any:`workflow label <sec_workflow_labels>` and other labels
-        - Add an appropriate label, or label ``workflow::Waiting-on-Submitter`` and ask the submitter to update
+        - Add an appropriate label, or label ``workflow::Waiting-on-Submitter`` and ask the submitter/assignee to update
-      * - From an external person without an assignee
+      * - Without an assignee
-        - Assign an appropriate developer or ask the submitter to choose someone
+        - Assign the submitter (if the MR is from a fork also list an appropriate developer)
-      * - From an external person who seems stuck
+      * - Without reviewers
-        - Remind the assignee
+        - Assign reviewers

-If MRs are inactive for too long, remind the submitter, assignee(s), reviewer(s), or integrator(s) of actions to take.
+If MRs are inactive for too long, remind the submitter/assignee, reviewer(s), or integrator(s) of actions to take.
-If the submitter must take action, change the label to ``workflow::Waiting-on-Submitter``.
+If the submitter/assignee must take action, change the label to ``workflow::Waiting-on-Submitter``.

 .. list-table:: MR Inactivity Thresholds
       :widths: 50 50